 g.
 The diskette drive has now been added to your S\$SHIP configuration.
 Go through an IPL sequence and log on to the system again as described in the previous steps.

-23. If you plan to do a system generation in the future, you now need to restore the linkable parts from the four diskettes labeled DNLINK12.
-Issue the Restore Directory (RD) command as follows:
+23. If you plan to do a system generation in the future, you now need to restore the linkable parts from the four diskettes labeled DNLINK13.
+First install the first volume using the IV command.
+Then issue the Restore Directory (RD) command as follows: